 Challenge #16: Dare to Dream

 Part II: The Next Steps

-- One original tweet and two retweets per week.
+- Two original tweets and two retweets for the week.

 The suggested topic(s): Whatever resource, article, strategy, tool, quote, etc. that will have a positive effect on your growth as an educator, your classroom and/or your students!